OutSystems/docs-product/src/setup-infra-platform/setup/system-requirements.md

 * Microsoft SQL Server 2014 (Web Edition or higher edition)<sup>1</sup>
 * Azure SQL Database, with compatibility level between 130 and 150
 * Oracle 19c (Standard Edition or Enterprise Edition), since Platform Server 11 – Release Oct.2019 CP3
-* Oracle 18c (Standard Edition or Enterprise Edition), since Platform Server 11 – Release Oct.2019 CP2
+* Oracle 18c (Standard Edition or Enterprise Edition), since Platform Server 11 – Release Oct.2019 CP2<sup>2</sup>
-* Oracle 12c (12.1 or 12.2, Standard Edition or Enterprise Edition)
+* Oracle 12c (12.1 or 12.2, Standard Edition or Enterprise Edition)<sup>2</sup>

 <sup>1</sup> Developer and Express editions of Microsoft SQL Server (any version) aren't supported.

+<sup>2</sup> This version is no longer supported by Oracle, won't be supported by OutSystems starting Jan, 1st 2025.

 Future revisions of OutSystems may require the installation of an update within the major versions mentioned in the previous list.